dromotherm/documentation/pages/themis/DLCF/README.md

 water_t = pente * (t_c - t_ext) + t_c
 ```

-Therefore, if you want to maintain an indoor temperature of 20°C, the theory is that the circuit temperature follows the above water law :
+Therefore, if you want to maintain an indoor temperature of 20°C, the theory is that the circuit temperature has to follow the above water law :
 ```
 water_t = 1.5 * (20 - t_ext) + 20
 ```